The Ebelskiver Scoop

 In fact, I’ve also seen it spelled “aebleskiver.”
 An ebelskiver to some is a “Danish pancake” (since they are a tradition in Denmark) and to others, they are “pancakes puffs.”

 To me, they are pretty much “awesome!”
-The best part about the fall season are apples, which are the heart to this organic recipe.
+The best part about the fall season are apples, which are the heart of this organic recipe.
 The smells coming from your kitchen will have you screaming for cool crisp air and trips to the orchard.

 Purchasing the Pan